cryostatio/cryostat-operator/README.md

 ### User Authentication

-Users can use `oc whoami --show-token | base64` to retrieve their encoded OpenShift OAuth token for the currently logged in user account.
-This encoded token can be used when directly interacting with the deployed Cryostat instance(s).
+Users can use `oc whoami --show-token` to retrieve their OpenShift OAuth token for the currently logged in user account.
+This token can be used when directly interacting with the deployed Cryostat instance(s).

 When using the web-client, users can login with their username and password associated with their OpenShift account.
 User credentials will be remembered for the duration of the session.